RAISE YOUR VOICE

 When I was young, I never thought I'd end up being a union president.
 As a child, I attended segregated schools in Virginia before my family moved to the Bronx.
 My father was a truck driver, and my mother was a homemaker.
 I started out in a hospital's housekeeping department and then went back to school to become an MRI technologist through a training fund offered by my union.

-From that experience, I started to get more involved in the union as a member, and my understanding of the connection between the labour, civil rights, and social-justice movements began to grow.
+From that experience, I started to get more involved in the union as a member, and my understanding of the connection between the labor, civil rights, and social-justice movements began to grow.
 Eventually, I was hired with the union full time and rose through the ranks over four decades.
 The whole time, what impelled me forward was a belief in the basic dignity of every individual, the value of all types of work, and the conviction that we are all connected to one another.

 For those of us who are trying to create positive social change and uplift people's lives, it is important to lead with and communicate our deepest shared values.
 Progressive American values include fairness and honesty; equal opportunity and rights for all; responsibility and caring for ourselves, our families, our communities, our country, and our planet; protection from harm; and the freedom to live a fulfilling, secure, and meaningful life.